pbrinkmeier/kit-lecture-notes/betriebssysteme/06-scheduling.md

 ## Linux scheduler

-The Linux scheduler aims to be “one scheduler to rule them all”.
+The Linux scheduler aims to be “one scheduler to rule them all”, since Linux is used on a lot of different platforms — servers, desktop PCs, notebooks, phones, embedded systems etc.
 Its goals are:

 - Fairness